 Signal reception – smartbox uses a single common set of assets to receive DISH satellite signals.
 The Satellite Receiver Blades then send TV channels or transponders to the backplane in the chassis for distribution by one or more Signal Output Blades.

 Signal output – multiple options for video output are available and can be configured in any combination because smartbox architecture has no inherent capacity limitations.

 The modular design of DISH smartbox, comprising multiple components, provides great configuration and installation flexibility.
 Please see the illustration above for the location of key components.

 The chassis replaces all multi-switches, most cables and optionaly communicates with the DISH Network Operations Center through the 4G cellular modem.

 Five large, top-mounted fans pull cool air through the front panel to provide integrated cooling to the system, improving reliability – without the need for an expensive, climate-controlled environment.

 Four LNB Ports – satellite input (three ports for Eastern Arc or Western Arc and one port for International programming).

 Four Ethernet Data Ports – the first data port is for user management; the second, third and fourth data ports are for video input (property-generated content) or video output.

-Cellular Modem Antenna sends signals to the DISH Network Operations Center so DISH and the Retailer may monitor and manage the system in real time.
+Cellular Modem Antenna sends signals to the DISH Network Operations Center so your system may be monitored and manage the system in real time.